“We were sure we’d never see an end to it all…”

 Women are more pragmatic than men.
 They understand value.
 They’ll cash-in for a good enough deal.
 Left to their own devices, men get caught-up at the blackjack table- drunk on the possibility for more.
 Female charm is an evolutionary strategy to get men away from the casino- take the needle out of their fucking arm.
 Left to their own devices, men will run this lifestyle into the ground- and this is why we have women.

 It was around this time that I met Marisa.
-I wasn’t rich, and she wasn’t Lindsay Lohan, but a close enough approximation- the budget version- made it a love story.
-She was smart enough to get her claws in, like the raccoon who manages to open up the old pizza box while the others just stare.
+I wasn’t rich and she wasn’t Lindsay Lohan, but a close enough approximation- the budget version- made it a love story.
+She was smart enough to get her claws in, like the raccoon who finds a way to open up the old pizza box while the others just stare.
 She got what she deserved.
 We both did.

-Years later, she managed to meet someone in-between hungry coyote and master wolf; tall and weathered, overweight with high school sports achievements in the rearview for a few stories on a Friday night.
-If we didn’t live in hell, this is who she’d have married out of high school- two kids, a two-car garage; yard work, soccer practice, kung-foo classes, and all that shit.
+Years later, she managed to meet someone in-between hungry coyote and master wolf; tall and weathered, overweight with high school sports always good for a few stories on a Friday night.
+If things were different, this is whom she’d have married out of high school- two kids, a two-car garage; yard work, soccer practice, kung-fu classes; holiday duties on the path to grandchildren.

 She took the long way around, but she didn’t time the market right.
 She had to catch a falling knife, and this is where she ended up- knuckles punctured, hands bloody.
-For Valentine’s Day, he bought her designer shoes with a note attached: “a reminder to never settle for anything less than what you’re worth …”
+For Valentine’s Day, he bought her a pair of designer shoes with a note attached: “a reminder to never settle for anything less than what you’re worth…”

 As if she didn’t already know.